I think my least favorite phrase for 2020 will be “an abundance of caution.”

 Sure, it’s good to be prepared for tough times.
 Have some money tucked away for a rainy day.
 Buy the Apple Care insurance on that new laptop.
 But going through life with a rain cloud over your head is bad enough.
 I’ve too often walked around with an imaginary Baby Grand hanging over mine!

 Every time my family would pull away in the car from me, I seriously thought to myself, “Is this the last time I’ll ever see them?
 What if there’s a car accident?”
+Will someone approach a lawyer (like the ones found on avagiolaw.com) in case something happens to me?
 Take it from me: living in fear destroys everything beautiful you might experience.
 You can’t enjoy life for worrying about death and disaster.

 3. As we learned in the book of Job, your enemy has limits and boundaries.